Keeping smiles happy when family comes to town

 - Professional care is normally needed for chipped teeth.

 - Emergency care is always required for adult teeth that fall out from an injury.
 If you address a lost tooth quickly enough, you might be able to save the tooth.2

 Because it's the holidays, most regular dental offices will probably be closed, but that doesn't mean you don't have options for professional care.
 Start by contacting your personal dentist via an after-hours care number.
 Some dentists will see family members, depending on the circumstances, or can provide a referral to solve the problem.
 If you end up needing to find a new dentist, look for one in your family member's dental benefits network.
 Additionally, you might consider visiting urgent care or the emergency room.
 These facilities can help manage pain but won't be able to fix teeth.
 Your dental benefits don't cover these visits, so you'll need to check your medical plan.

 Your family member will save the most money by visiting a dentist in their plan's network.
-If they're covered by Delta Dental, you can quickly find an in-network dentist using Delta Dental of Illinois' online dentist search or our free mobile app.
+If they're covered by Delta Dental, you can quickly find an in-network dentist using Delta Dental of Illinois' online dentist search.